-FWP will maintain the population baseline derived from the federal recovery definition of 150 wolves and 15 breeding pairs (or another stated minimum threshold if modified, in coordination with the USFWS benchmark for ESA recovery [50 CFR Part 17, Docket No. FWS-R6-ES-2011-0032; 92220-1113-0000; ABC Code: C6]).
-Further, the minimum baseline metric used will be modified to the number of wolves and wolf packs needed to sustain and maintain a viable wolf population (as per ARM 12.9.1301).
+FWP will maintain the population baseline derived from the federal recovery definition of 150 wolves and 15 breeding pairs (or another stated minimum threshold if modified, in coordination with the USFWS benchmark for ESA recvoery [50 CFR Part 17, Docket No. FWS-R6-ES-2011-0032; 92220-1113-0000; ABC Code: C6]).
+Further, the minimum baseline metric used will be modified to the number of wolves and wolf packs needed to sustain and maintain a viable wolf population.
 By dividing the mean estimate of population size from iPOM by the mean number of documented breeding pairs in Montana from 2011-2017, the number of wolves per breeding pair can be estimated.
 By then multiplying the number of wolves needed per breeding pair by 15 (the federal minimum requirement for breeding pairs), an estimate of the number of wolves needed to ensure Montana has at least 15 breeding pairs can be calculated.

-Using iPOM population estimates for the statewide number of wolves and documented breeding pairs from field based monitoring during 2011 to 2017 generates 29.15-20 wolves/breeding pair.
-For comparison, the newer numbers (2018-20222023) provide an estimate of 20.3619.69 wolves/breeding pair.
-The long-term 10-year average (2012-20222023) gives an estimate of 24.6523.28 wolves/breeding pair.
-These estimates suggest a range of 305295-437 438 wolves would be needed to support 15 breeding pairs, with a 10-year average of about 370-349 wolves.
+Using iPOM population estimates for the statewide number of wolves and documented breeding pairs from 2011 to 2017 generates 29.15 wolves/breeding pair.
+For comparison, the newer numbers (2018-2022) provide an estimate of 20.36 wolves/breeding pair.
+The long-term 10-year average (2012-2022) gives an estimate of 24.65 wolves/breeding pair.
+These estimates suggest a range of 305-437 wolves would be needed to support 15 breeding pairs, with a 10-year average of about 370 wolves.

-To be cautious in maintaining delisted status and state management of wolves, FWP will use 450 wolves as determined estimated by iPOM or other contemporary methods, as the benchmark to ensure the population maintains at least 15 breeding pairs, which also surpasses the minimum requirement of 150 wolves.
-This is not FWP's declared population target.
-That The 450 wolf minimum benchmark number may change if the monitoring methods change in the future, based on similar analysis.
-While minimum counts and documented of breeding pairs provided valuable information on wolf population trends in the early days after recovery, accurate count of breeding pairs became those metrics became increasingly difficult to document at a meaningful scale and less representative of the overall population with the rapidly growingas the wolf population grew over time.
-To address this concern, Montana progressed to population estimation via iPOM to balance resources (staff time and funding) with population monitoring needs.
+To be cautious in maintaining delisted status and state management of wolves, FWP will use 450 wolves as determined by iPOM, as the benchmark to ensure the population maintains at least 15 breeding pairs, which also surpasses the minimum requirement of 150 wolves.
+That number may change if the monitoring methods change in the future.
+While minimum counts and documented breeding pairs provided valuable information on wolf population trends in the early days after recovery, those metrics became increasingly difficult to document at a meaningful scale and less representative of the overall population with the rapidly growing wolf population.
+To address this concern, Montana progressed to population estimation via iPOM to balance resources with population monitoring needs.
 Because this update also led to changes in field monitoring methods, recent efforts to document breeding pairs may not be consistent with earlier years.
-Ultimately, the shift from reporting the minimum number of breeding pairsProviding the minimum estimated to the number of wolves necessary equivalent to conservatively ensure that at least 15-the number of breeding pairs exist across the Montana landscape will improve consistency with updated population monitoring methods and outputs from iPOM (total estimated number of wolves) that would ensure the metric used for a minimum threshold is current relative to monitoring methods.
+Ultimately, the shift from reporting the minimum number of breeding pairs to the number of wolves equivalent to the number of breeding pairs will improve consistency with updated population monitoring methods and outputs from iPOM (total estimated number of wolves) that would ensure the metric used for a minimum threshold is current relative to monitoring methods.